vaishnaviverma/MCQ-Generator/README.md

 The project takes the input in the form of a text file in the initial lines of the program.
 Once it is done, it gives the created MCQ in the output of the program.

-Please feel free to create PRs as there is always a room for improvement! :)
+Please feel free to create PRs as there is always room for improvement! :)